ravi115/RestaurantApp/README.md

 ### To run this application follow any of these below steps.
  ##### step-1:
  1. you can deploy this application on tomcat server directly using war file. [click here](https://github.com/ravi115/RestaurantApp/tree/master/war%20file) to get war file.
+ 2. you change _database property_ in appConfig.xml file.
- 2. since this application exposes only GET API, you can test this application using any browser or postman.
+ 3. since this application exposes only GET API, you can test this application using any browser or postman.

  ##### step-2 :
   1. you can clone this repository to your workspace and build this project as a _maven build_.
+  2. you change _database property_ in appConfig.xml file.
-  2. _test_ source folder provides junit test cases for this application.
+  3. _test_ source folder provides junit test cases for this application.

   ```diff
 -  use these below URI to search restaurant.